Same-sex marriage (SSM) and civil unions in Australia

 2013-DEC-12: High Court rules ACT marriage equality law unconstitutional:

 The judges ruled unanimously that the ACT same-sex marriage law conflicts with the federal Marriage Act.
 Thus the former is of "no effect."
-The marriages that had taken place in the previous five days no longer have legal status; they have all been nulled against the wishes of the couples.
+The marriages that had taken place in the previous five days no longer have legal status; they couples have all been forcibly divorced agaisnt their will.
 In the same ruling, the high court acknowledged that the federal Government has the authority to pass a national inclusive law that would allow all same-sex and opposite-sex couples to marry.

 George Williams, a constitutional law expert from the University of New South Wales, commented that the latter part of the ruling: